 The appetite for UK holidays is still at an all-time high and unsurprisingly, the English Lake District has made its way to the top of every Brits travel list.
 With a wealth of exquisite scenery, outdoor activities, foodie delights and tourist attractions aplenty, deciding how long to spend in the Lake District can be tricky.

 Luckily for you, Lake District Hotels is here to help you plan your UK holiday to the Lakes and ensure you get the most out of your Great British staycation.
-With many people making UK based breaks their only holiday this year, the Lake District is the ideal location to visit whether it’s with family, friends, loved ones or to celebrate a special occasion.
+With many people opting to explore beautiful locations without having to catch a flight, the Lake District is the ideal location to visit whether it’s with family, friends, loved ones or to celebrate a special occasion.

 Just because you’re not boarding a plane doesn’t mean that you can’t have a proper holiday!
 How long to spend in the Lake District entirely depends on your purpose for visiting and what you want to get out of your trip.

-How long to spend in the Lake District depends on what you want from your trip, however we recommend spending 3 – 5 nights in the area.
+How long to spend in the Lake District depends on your own individual preferences, however we recommend spending 3 – 5 nights in the area.

 Decide where you want to visit